markahrens/mytungsten/src/content/blog/2010/2010-top-albums.md

 ---

-<p>While I don’t have time to comment about each of these albums, I will make a general statement that I thought this year was a bit of a down year for new music compared to last year.
+While I don’t have time to comment about each of these albums, I will make a general statement that I thought this year was a bit of a down year for new music compared to last year.
 I also threw in a few other categories as well at the end to add some variety to the list, so check those out too.
-Feel free to add your thoughts, including the obligatory “these are all the same genre” statement in the comments section.</p>
+Feel free to add your thoughts, including the obligatory “these are all the same genre” statement in the comments section.

 <h3>Top Albums</h3>